dylanjones784/Markdown-Guide/BestPractiseGuide.md

 For the client to retrieve all the data on the book, they must make multiple requests to get all the required data.
 Instead of this, the endpoint could look like this to return all the data.

 **Example** of request to getBook by ID

+This should be avoided, for this over-exposure is

-If these services and operations could be abused or lack strategies to mitigate the effect of these factors being abused, it could critically cost the developer in both time and monetary value.
+If these services and operations could be abused or lack strategies to mitigate the effect of these factors being abused, it could critically cost the API in both down time and monetary value.
 It could also cause a denial of service for other clients due to resource starvation.

+### Limiting the Rate of Requesting (Rate Limiting)

 An API that does not limit client interactions or resource consumption can face bad clients crafting their requests in such a way that can overload the system, impacting the performance and the responsiveness.
 A specially crafted API request could also expose system functionality, leading to authentication breaking and data leakage.

+Rate limiting is a simple way of ensuring clients cannot make too many requests at once, or within a certain period on a given resource / operation.
+Excessive resource consumption is when

 **Example** request.
 Number of results to return.
 How many times the request is sent.
 Costs came from it being ran too much.
 Using a third party